FlinForm/EmailAgent/README.md

 Also I have used such elements of Material Design Library as:

-Android meterial pallete and icons
+Android meterial pallete and icons,

-RecyclerView
+RecyclerView,

-CardView
+CardView,

-DrawerLayout
+DrawerLayout,

-Floating action button
+Floating action button,

-WebView
+WebView,

 Snackbar and other.